 The shooting scenario depends on the object of the survey (this is a forest area, a detached building, a monument, etc.).
 In this tutorial we described our recommendation for the following cases:

-- Do not set side overlap less then 60% and forward overlap less then 80% to get good quality results.
+- Do not set side overlap less than 60% and forward overlap less than 80% to get good quality results.

-- Do not be afraid to capture more photos then required, more than required is better than not enough, later on excessive images can be disabled.
+- Do not be afraid to capture more photos than required, more than required is better than not enough.
+Later on excessive images can be disabled.

 - Do not set too slow shutter speed, otherwise blur can occur due to camera movement.